airr-community/ogrdbstats/vignettes/using_ogrdbstats.md

 - `<READ_FILE>_ogrdb_plots.csv` - plots (see next section for details).

 `READ_FILE` is used as a prefix to the output file names.
 They will be written to the directory containing the read file.
+If you dould like to specify a different prefix, use the `--file_prefix` option.

 If you are submitting inferences to OGRDB, you will be prompted to upload the genotype file.
 Please also upload the plots file as an